All Episodes

 That enables Democrats to hold office.

-And the payback is we'll continue to prop up the public education system as is, and we'll even throw more money your way.
+And the payback is we'll continue to prop up the public education system as is, and we'll even throw more money your way, as Bush did in the first term, letting Ted Kennedy write the education bill.

-Same thing has happened in health care.
+Same thing has happened in healthcare.

 Look at the airline industry.

-The airline industry is having some troubles.
+Airline industry is having some troubles.

 What do they do?